 This food processor shook around similarly while mixing the pie crust dough.
 We also noticed that flour would become stuck in the corners and on the lip, so it would create a huge mess when the lid was taken off.
 The quality of the pie crust was lacking slightly, as it was on the wetter and stickier side, primarily due to losing so much flour instead of incorporating it.

 Continuing the trend, the KitchenAid 9-Cup earned a 6 out of 10 for it's pureeing prowess.
 We made applesauce, tomato sauce, nut butter, and hummus with each machine and judged the quality of the finished product to determine scores.
 We also conducted a leak test, filling the bowl to the maximum fill line with water and running the machine.
-This model failed that test, as you can see below.
+This model failed that test.

 This model made exceptionally smooth hummus, tying for the top spot in this test with the Hamilton Beach 10-Cup.
 Our panel unanimously voted this model as producing the best hummus.